Dubai has a reputation as a city of glitz and glamour, but what does it really cost to visit Dubai?

 Travelling to Dubai with children?

-At most attractions and restaurants, those 12-years and over are considered as adults.
+At most attractions and restaurants, those 12 years and over are considered to be adults; this can certainly dent your budget if you’re travelling with teens.

 Once in a lifetime Dubai experiences

-There are a few experiences in Dubai that can break the bank, but with sensible budgeting can give you an experience you won’t forget.
-As an idea you can expect to pay the following for these exclusive Dubai experiences:
+There are a few experiences in Dubai that can break the bank, but sensible budgeting can give you an experience you won’t forget.
+As an idea, you can expect to pay the following for these exclusive Dubai experiences:

 - Skydive over the Dubai Palm: From 1699 AED per person